Update – July 30, 2020

 Hello to our students and families of DCMS.

 We hope you have enjoyed Canada Day and you are all safe and well.
-The staff and Board of Directors are currently working on a COVID-19 plans and protocols to have in place at the school starting by mid-July.
+The staff and Board of Directors are currently working on a reopening plan for the school.
+We hope to have the first draft of our COVID-19 safety plans and protocols in place at the school starting by mid to late July.
 As we have now entered into our Province’s Stage 3 of reopening we are working to bring back in-person lessons in a graduated format starting this fall.